-Being a determiner of values, an Overman, or perhaps what Evola would call a spiritual solar man, is difficult and in publishing this post I take a calculated risk.
+Being a determiner of values is difficult and in publishing this post I take a calculated risk.
 I will probably be kicked out of the reactosphere (de jure, but perhaps not de facto) for what I say here.
 However, the reward of self-rule is great.
 I have consulted Machiavelli and Nietzsche before making this decision, and drawn particular inspiration from the quote on the bottom right:

 Using the knowledge I have collected on the subject, I will attempt to lay out the theory of monarchy in the context of Indo-European religion.
 This is not an attempt to discuss the merits or demerits of such a political and religious system in contrast to, for instance, integral Catholicism, or even to presuppose that it could retake the entire West, but more intended as expository writing, should such information be useful in the future.